Patient Participation Group

 Election of the organising committee

-Nominees will be invited to the next meeting of the PPG.
+All nominees will be invited to the next meeting of the PPG.

 Date of the first PPG organising committee meeting